darioizzo/dcgp/README.md

 ### Installing with pip (deprecated)

-We also provide the pip packages (mainly for linux 64 bit architectures and older versions).
+We also provide the pip packages (mainly for linux 64 bit architectures and versions <= 1.4.1).
 Check on the `PyPi dcgpy page <https://pypi.org/project/dcgpy/>`_ if the needed package is provided.

 ```